 The syndrome, which usually begins 15 to 20 minutes after I have eaten the first dish, lasts for about two hours, without hangover effect.
 The most prominent symptoms are numbness at the back of the neck, gradually radiating to both arms and the back, general weakness and palpitations.

 Dr. Kwok went on to speculate that the symptoms could potentially have been caused by numerous factors, including: mild intoxication from the generous use of cooking wine, high salt content in the food causing dehydration, allergies to soy sauce, or the presence of MSG.

 Unfortunately, the idea that MSG causes widespread adverse side effects stuck, despite no scientific research supporting the claim.
 In fact, various studies have been conducted where individuals who consider themselves sensitive to MSG were given either MSG or a placebo.
 In those studies, scientists were not able to consistently trigger reactions.
-The effects of this urban legend are real; just walk into any North American Chinese food restaurant, and you are likely to see “MSG Free” signage adorned on the walls and decorating the menus.
+This urban legend has real consequences; just walk into any North American Chinese food restaurant, and you are likely to see “MSG Free” signage adorned on the walls and decorating the menus.

 What exactly is MSG?